ignatiusratemo26/frontend/README.md

 ### Key Features:
-- **Product Catalog:** Displays a list of shoes with product details like price, description, and images.
+- **Product Catalog:** Displays a list of products details like price, description, and images.
 - **Shopping Cart:** Allows users to add/remove items from the cart and displays the total price.
 - **Homepage Slider:** Shows popular packages in a slider format with animations.
 - **Filter Products:** Users can filter products based on categories ......